-- 8.14 Paragraph 5.8 of the WCC statement of case indicates that occasional identifiable noise being heard from the quarry in combination with other environmental impacts will be demonstrated by them as offering cumulative harm to amenity. - The guidance documents relating to noise generally require noise not to have unacceptable adverse impacts and to avoid significant adverse impact. - 8.16 The Noise Exposure Hierarchy from PPGN (see Table 1 of this document) confirms that the that "No Observed Adverse Effect Level" (NOAEL) correspond to noise being heard but does not cause any change in behaviour etc. - 8.17 The "Lowest Observed Adverse Effect Level" (LOAEL) corresponds to noise being heard and causing small changes in behaviour etc.
+- 8.14 The guidance documents relating to noise generally require noise not to have unacceptable adverse impacts and to avoid significant adverse impact. - 8.15 The Noise Exposure Hierarchy from PPGN (see Table 1 of this document) confirms that the that "No Observed Adverse Effect Level" (NOAEL) correspond to noise being heard but does not cause any change in behaviour etc. - 8.16 The "Lowest Observed Adverse Effect Level" (LOAEL) corresponds to noise being heard and causing small changes in behaviour etc. - 8.17 The "Significant Observed Adverse Effect Level" (SOAEL) corresponds to noise causing a material change in behaviour. - 8.18 Note that where the impact lies between LOAEL and SOAEL, the NPSE advises that this does not mean that such adverse effects cannot occur. - 8.19 The fact that sound may occasionally be heard does not result in significant adverse impact; occasional identifiable noise could occur for both NOAEL and LOAEL scenarios, neither of which result in significant adverse impact.

-- 8.18 The "Significant Observed Adverse Effect Level" (SOAEL) corresponds to noise causing a material change in behaviour. - 8.19 Note that where the impact lies between LOAEL and SOAEL, the NPSE advises that this does not mean that such adverse effects cannot occur. - 8.20 The fact that sound may occasionally be heard does not result in significant adverse impact; "occasional identifiable noise being heard" could occur for both NOAEL and LOAEL scenarios, neither of which result in significant adverse impact. - 8.21 It is considered that compliance with the noise limits specified within the PPGM should be sufficient to avoid significant adverse impact.
+8.20 It is considered that compliance with the site noise limits specified within the PPGM should be sufficient to avoid significant adverse impact.
 The calculations for the reasonable worst case for normal operations at the quarry demonstrates that these limits are achieved for all receptors, and the inclusion of the cumulative impact of construction noise does not affect this outcome.
 In addition, the calculated site noise levels for the quarry are a worst case assuming that all plant on site operates simultaneously in the closest likely working areas to each receiver location for both extraction and infilling.
 In practice, these two activities would be taking place in different phases of the development and the quarry site noise levels would generally be lower the worst case calculated levels.

-9 Response to Rule 6 Party Statement of Case
+9 Response to Statements of Case